 The woodland in the northern corner of the park, known as Parkiau or Vaynol Wood, is the largest area of woodland and is shown on the 1777 estate map.
-It was much smaller in 1855, when the mausoleum was on its edge.
-It is now in the middle of the expanded woodland, which is commercially managed for timber (Cadw 1998a, 303).
+The woodland is, at present, commercially managed for timber (Cadw 1998a, 303).
 Sealpond Wood contained a pond, as shown on the 1889 OS map.
 The name suggests that it was used by George William Duff in the mid 19th century to house part of his menagerie, which in addition to seals, included bears, monkeys and bison (Cadw 1998a, 303).
 This woodland and the others north of the rear drive were only created after 1866 (1866 Estate map).